athan37/Facial-attribute-classification/README.md

 We evaluate the performance of our system on a test set of facial images, and report accuracy and other relevant metrics.
 We also provide scripts to visualize the predictions of our system on new facial images.

+## How to load and run the code

+1. Add data file to the root path of your drive: https://drive.google.com/file/d/1Sxt3FXYSymy-dbVhOGg99P7tJOyKGQUY/view?usp=sharing
+2. Add label file to the root path of your drive: https://drive.google.com/file/d/0B7EVK8r0v71pblRyaVFSWGxPY0U/view?usp=sharing&resourcekey=0-YW2qIuRcWHy_1C2VaRGL3Q
+3. Run the first line of the Colab and connect it to your drive
+4. Rull the rest of the Colab

 ## Model

 **Basic CNN model:**